Last Updated on 10 October, 2020 by Editor

 Mix/Match Clothing Pieces

-In terms of shoes, again refer to your company’s dress policy.
+In terms of shoes, refer to your company’s dress policy.
 For a conservative office, closed toe shoes are usually the norm.
 You can add your personality through the heel of the shoe.
-For example, if closed toe shoes are required, you could opt for a sling back, ankle strap, chunky heel, platform or wedge among other styles.
+For instance, if closed toe shoes are required, you could opt for a sling back, ankle strap, chunky heel, platform or wedge among other styles.
 Be careful that you don’t wear heel that is too high in a conservative office.
 The standard is usually a 1 – 2 inch heel.

 Doing some of these things can help you break from the prison of looking like everyone else.
 If you have a question about dress, leadership or career advancement, please contact me.
 We can feature your question in the next proactive career tip.